Geoalert/mapflow-docs-en/source/userguides/my_imagery.rst

 |

 .. note::
-     Note that all your previously uploaded images are listed in the table as a separate collections with the UUID in its name.
+     Please note that the table lists all your previously uploaded images as separate collections, each with a unique UUID.

       .. figure:: _static/select_delete_mosaics.gif
             :align: center